awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 + [Working with AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) in the *AWS CloudFormation User Guide*

 **Note**
 You can use AWS Key Management Service \(AWS KMS\) to encrypt inventory data in the Amazon S3 bucket\.
-For an example of how to create an encrypted sync by using the AWS CLI and how to work with the centralized data in Amazon Athena and Amazon QuickSight, see [Walkthrough: Use Resource Data Sync to Aggregate Inventory Data](sysman-inventory-resource-data-sync.md)\.
+For an example of how to create an encrypted sync by using the AWS CLI and how to work with the centralized data in Amazon Athena and Amazon QuickSight, see [Walkthrough: Use Resource Data Sync to aggregate inventory data](sysman-inventory-resource-data-sync.md)\.

-## Before You Begin<a name="sysman-inventory-datasync-before-you-begin"></a>
+## Before you begin<a name="sysman-inventory-datasync-before-you-begin"></a>

 Before you create a resource data sync, use the following procedure to create a central Amazon S3 bucket to store aggregated inventory data\.
 The procedure describes how to assign a bucket policy that enables Systems Manager to write inventory data to the bucket from multiple accounts\.
 If you already have an Amazon S3 bucket that you want to use to aggregate inventory data for resource data sync, then you must configure the bucket to use the policy in the following procedure\.